Tango dancer. Writer. Artist. Adventurer.

 Click here to listen to the author of Happy Tango: Sallycat’s Guide to Dancing in Buenos Aires Sally Blake speaking about her experiences of tango in Buenos Aires on the BBC Radio 4 programme Excess Baggage presented by John McCarthy.
 The programme was broadcast live from London on Saturday 29th October 2011, with Sally half-way-round-the-world-away in the Buenos Aires BBC studio.
 Sally and the tango item are in the second half of the broadcast, but the first part is fascinating too, an interview with transoceanic rower Roz Savage.
 Sally would like to thank Travellers Worldwide with whom Sally first travelled to Argentina, and BBC Producer Harry Parker for this BBC Radio 4 opportunity.

-See Sally dance with her teacher Ariel Yanovsky in this 2008 film made by British film maker Catrin Strong.
-See Sally dance with her love Carlos at her Mum and Dad’s Golden Wedding Anniversary in 2009, here.
-Remember that Sally only began dancing tango in late 2006, so she is still a beginner in both of these videos, and perhaps always will be.
+See Sally dance with her first Buenos Aires tango teacher Ariel Yanovsky in this 2008 film made by British film maker Catrin Strong.
+See Sally dance with Carlos at her Mum and Dad’s Golden Wedding Anniversary in 2009, here.
+Remember that Sally only began dancing tango in late 2006, so she is still a beginner in both of these videos, and kind of always will be.

 When Sally first travelled to Buenos Aires in 2007 she wrote a popular blog called ‘Sallycat’s Adventures’.